foxglove/docs/docs/2-visualizing/4-panels/raw-messages.md

 Inspect a particular [message path](/docs/visualizing/message-path-syntax) in your data source.

-As new messages are received for a given path, the collapsible tree will show just the latest data.
+As new messages are received for a given path, the collapsible tree will show just the latest message.
 You will be able to expand and collapse keys, and have those changes persist across playback.

 ![raw messages panel](/img/docs/visualizing/panels/raw-messages/panel.webp)